Dão - the wine highlands of Portugal

 The landscape of Dão, located in northern Portugal, is characterized by vineyards around the eponymous river Dão, a beautiful northern tributary of the Mondego.

-Excellent climatic and geographic conditions
+Excellent climatic and geographical conditions

 Red wines in the majority